hourofci/hourofci-system/README.md

 After that, Click **Save and Add Script** and then click **Continue to Launch** to finish configuring the advanced options.

 Step 5.
 Click **Launch Instance**, and your server is getting created.
-You can see the status on the dashboard.
+You can see the status on the instance dashboard.
 When the status is Active and the progress bar become a solid green, your JupyterHub is ready for use.

 Step 6.
 Copy the IP Address of your server and access it from a web browser.
 You will go to the JupyterHub login page.
 Use the admin username set in the deployment script, and set a password when first log in.